mgamio/blog/_posts/2022-10-05-load-balancing-clustering.md

 }
 ```

-But this second time, the load balancer delegates the execution of the task to the second application server - AppServer2.
+But this second time, the load balancer delegates the execution of the task to the second application server - *AppServer2*.
 Then, the java client throws an error.

 ```kotlin
 Access is denied
 ```

-The Java client cannot delete files that another user created.
+The Java WebClient cannot delete files that another user created.

 ## Possible Solutions

-- Configure only one user account on application servers - hardware configuration.
+- Configure only one user account on application servers and give it full access control - hardware configuration.
-- Deploy the java client in only one server.
+- Deploy the Java WebClient in only one server.